paulie-o74/Demit-SB/README.md

 ### Code
 * The project is broadly based on the Boutique Ado project by the Code Institute and was used as a basse for my project (https://github.com/Code-Institute-Solutions/boutique_ado_v1/)
+* The hover underline animation was built using references from (https://www.30secondsofcode.org/css/s/hover-underline-animation)
+* The navbar was built using references from (https://www.w3schools.com/css/css_navbar.asp)
+* The card hover effects were built using references from (https://codingyaar.com/bootstrap-card-hover-effect-zoom/)
+* The footer was built using references from (https://mdbootstrap.com/docs/standard/navigation/footer/)

 ### Media
-* Images - Some images used are taken from google images.
-Other product images were taken from https://www.fleurshop.co/ with permssion from the artist himself.
+* Images - One image used is taken from google images.
+All other images were taken from https://www.fleurshop.co/ with permssion from the artist himself.

 ### Acknowledgments
 * My mentor Spence for his advice and guidance.